 Because modern biology is accumulating enormous amounts of information about complex regulatory systems in very rich data bases, we aim to introduce at least the basics of bioinformatic pattern recognition and the basic of mathematical modeling to all students in biology.
 The first part of this course is an introduction to mathematics of non-linear differential equations (ODEs).
 Students learn to analyze models by phase plane methods (i.e., nullclines and local stability analysis).
 After mastering these mathematical skills, the second part of the course focuses on interpreting results from mathematical models in biological terms.
 Reviewing classical modeling examples from a variety of biological disciplines, students learn to translate between mathematical models and biological insight.
 The third part of the course is an introduction in bioinformatic methods (like clustering, phylogeny, sequence alignment and blast).
 We aim to explain how these methods work and how they have contributed to biological research.
 This is a level-1 course given to a large (>200) group of students.
 For practical information (in Dutch) please read more.

 Mathematical modeling plays an important role in biological research.
 This course is about modeling biological populations, e.g., populations of bacteria and phages, cells, epidemics, and ecological populations.
 We derive these models from biological principles, such that students learn how to develop models themselves.
 In the first part of the course we devise models for population growth, consumption of resources, and competition.
 This leads to models resembling the Lotka-Volterra model, predator-prey models with various functional responses, and various models for competitive exclusion and co-existence.
 Students learn to compute steady states and perform phase plane analysis to study the properties of their models, and to interpret these mathematical properties biologically.
 We work with paper-and-pencil exercises and a R-script called Grind to perform phase plane analysis, stability analysis, and simulation.
 In the second part of the course we read several papers, and students work on their own reseach project that typically starts with a recent paper.
 Results are reported in a symposium and a written report.
 This is a level-2 course for motivated groups of 30-40 students.
-We require participants to have a basic knowledge of differential equations (i.e., the material taught in our level-1 Systems Biology course), and/or have sufficient background in math or modeling that they can catch up.
-The course website provides practical information in English, and in Dutch, and provides links to the readers.
+We require participants to have a basic knowledge of differential equations (i.e., the material taught in our level-1 Systems Biology course), and/or have a sufficient background in math or modeling such that they can catch up.
+The home page provides general information about the course content (in English).
+Practical information is provided in Dutch and English.

 Computational Biology (Bioinformatic processes)